 - ¾ cup lukewarm water, or more for consistency

 - ¼ cup fresh lemon juice

-- Cover the bowl with plastic wrap and refrigerate for 1-2 hours (or overnight if you’re prepping thee for the next day)
+- Cover the bowl with plastic wrap and refrigerate for a minimum of 1 hour.
+(Overnight works too.)

-- Serve in a pita pocket with your favorite additions!
-(Lettuce, tomatoes, black olives, onions, cucumbers, avocados, etc!)
+- Serve in a pita pocket, drizzle with tahini sauce, and add your favorite additions.
+(Lettuce, tomatoes, black olives, onions, cucumbers, avocados, Feta, etc.)